 Dost Mohammad established the princely state of Bhopal and declared Islamnagar as his capital city.
 However, this rule was short-lived as in the year 1723 Nizam-ul-Mulk took the Islamnagar Fort under his control.
 Finally, it came under the rule of the Scindias from 1806 to 1817.
 Presently it is under the control of Bhopal.
 The palaces of the land are surrounded by splendid gardens.

 Monumental attractions feature primarily in Islamnagar.
-The beauty of Chaman Mahal, the stately presence of Rani Mahal, the architectural wonder of Gond Mahal, are a few of the amazing places to visit.
+The beauty of Chaman Mahal, the stately presence of Rani Mahal, the architectural wonder of Gond Mahal are a few of the amazing places to visit.
 The place can be reached through local bus and auto-rickshaw that ply from Bhopal.
-There are hotels and ATMs for the traveler’s convenience.
+There are hotels and ATMs for the traveller’s convenience.
 It is recommended to sojourn at Islamnagar during the winter months.

 The best season to make a trip to Islamnagar is during the cool winter months.